Gottschee: Early history (13th century1623)

 The Gottschee region was conferred upon the Counts of Ortenburg by the Patriarchate of Aquileia on 20 September 1277.
 The territory was settled by German farmers from Carinthia and East Tyrol between 1330 and 1400.
 The first settlement in the territory attested in written sources was Mooswald (Mahovnik), which appeared in a letter from Patriarch Bertram on 1 September 1339.
 A 1363 letter mentioned the settlements of Gottschee (Kočevje), Pölland (Kočevske Poljane), Kostel, Ossilnitz (Osilnica), and Göttenitz (Gotenica).
 The town of Gottschee acquired market town status in 1377.

 With the extinction of the House of Ortenburg in 1418, the Gottschee area came under the control of the Counts of Celje in 1420.
 When the House of Celje died out in 1456, the territory came under the control of the House of Habsburg, dukes of Carniola.
 Emperor Frederick III elevated the town of Gottschee to a city in 1471.

 The late 15th century began a time of unrest in Gottschee.
 Numerous Ottoman attacks took place in the region (in 1469, 1471, 1476, 1480, 1491, 1507, 1528, 1546, 1559, 1561, 1564, 1578, and 1584).
 It was partly in response to the devastation of the Ottoman raids that Emperor Frederick III granted the people of Gottschee the right to sell goods outside the territory in 1492.
 There were also six peasant uprisings in the territory, starting in 1515 and ending in 1662.

-In 1507 Maximilian I mortgaged the Dominion of Gottschee (German: Herrschaft Gottschee, Kočevsko gospostvo) to Count Jörg von Thurn.
-The territory was purchased by Hans Ungnad in 1524, and then mortgaged to the Croatian County of Blagay in 1547.
+In 1507, Maximilian I mortgaged the Dominion of Gottschee (German: Herrschaft Gottschee, Kočevsko gospostvo) to Count Jörg von Thurn.
+The territory was purchased by Hans Ungnad in 1524, and then mortgaged to the Croatian Counts of Blagay in 1547.
 In 1574, Gottschee extended from Mount Snežnik in the extreme west to Blatnik pri Črmošnjicah in the east, and from Seč and Gornja Topla Reber in the north to just below Bosljiva Loka and Osilnica in the south.
-In 1619 the territory was purchased by the Khisl family.
+In 1619, the territory was purchased by the Khisl family.

 Gottschee County (1623–1791)

 The territory was elevated to Gottschee County (German: Grafschaft Gottschee, Kočevska grofija) in 1623.
 In 1641 Wolf Engelbert von Auersperg purchased Gottschee County from Count Georg Zwickl-Khisl for 84,000 florins.
 Engelbert abandoned the deteriorating castle at Friedrichstein and built a new castle in the town of Gottschee itself, which survived until the Second World War.
 Because Gottschee was a county, Engelbert thereby became a count himself.
 Because he died without an heir in 1673, the county passed to his brother Johann Weikhard of Auersperg, who had become a prince of the Holy Roman Empire in 1653.
 He combined Gottschee with some neighboring estates into a single domain.
-In 1774 Emperor Joseph II issued a patent allowing the residents of Gottschee County to sell citrus fruit and oil, and the emperor issued a patent confirming peddling privileges on 27 April 1785.
+In 1774, Emperor Joseph II issued a patent allowing the residents of Gottschee County to sell citrus fruit and oil, and the emperor issued a patent confirming peddling privileges on 27 April 1785.